 The most difficult thing for me was arranging the necessary formalities with the authorities, which have limited traffic.
-Waiting for VAT registration, which takes up to a month, but I need it now and other minor complications with processing the start in business.
-Despite the fact that demand was so high, I was afraid that the investments that had to be made before the start would not return.
+Waiting for VAT registration, which takes a month, but I need it now and other minor complications with processing to start in business.
+Despite the fact that demand was so high, I was afraid that the investments that had to be made before would not return.
 The hardest part about starting was the realization of inexperience.
 Going into business with someone I don’t know.
 Combine time with work and family.
-As is probably the case at the beginning of every business, I also spent tens of hours a day starting a new company.
+This is probably the case at the beginning of every business, I also spent tons of hours a day starting a new company.

 3. The biggest fuckup?

-The company that made the mold for us promised to make it for us for great money.
+The company that made the mold for us promised to make it cheaper.
 After the mold was in operation, the invoice was 30,000 more expensive than the previously agreed price.
 This is called sharing.
-But because we were pressed by time and production, there was nothing we could do and just pay for it.
+But because we were pressed by time and production, there was nothing we could do and just pay it.
 Unfortunately, there was no better solution to avoid any time delays.

 4. The best feeling I had when…?

 Due to high demand, we started to produce and sell as quickly as possible, we focused mainly on the dispatch of orders.
 But the beautiful feeling was when you count how many pieces you shipped in a short time.
 Then one realizes that it makes sense.